 Due to Russia’s unprovoked attack on Ukraine from Belarus, U.S. citizens located in or considering travel to Belarus should be aware that the situation is unpredictable and there is heightened tension in the region.
 Potential harassment targeted specifically at foreigners is also possible.
 Given the heightened volatility of the situation, U.S. citizens are strongly advised against traveling to Belarus.

 The U.S. Embassy reminds U.S. citizens to exercise increased awareness and vigilance regarding political and military tensions in the region.
 U.S. citizens are advised to avoid public demonstrations and to regularly reevaluate possible departure plans in the event of an emergency.

 Country Summary: Belarusian authorities have detained tens of thousands of individuals, including U.S. citizens, for alleged affiliations with opposition parties and alleged participation in political demonstrations.
 U.S. citizens in the vicinity of the demonstrations have been arrested.
 Some have been victims of harassment and/or mistreatment by Belarusian officials.
-The Belarusian authorities have targeted individuals associated with independent and foreign media.
-On May 23, the Belarusian authorities forced the landing of a commercial aircraft transiting Belarusian airspace in order to arrest an opposition journalist who was a passenger.
+Belarusian authorities have targeted individuals associated with independent and foreign media.
+On May 23, 2021, Belarusian authorities forced the landing of a commercial aircraft transiting Belarusian airspace in order to arrest an opposition journalist who was a passenger.